All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Introduction

 Here, we introduce and demonstrate an uncooled thermal detector that addresses these challenges, circumventing the limitations of both electronic and mechanical platforms by using an all-optical transduction mechanism (see Fig.~\ref{fig:concept}) \cite{PhysRevB.99.205303}.
 The key architectural concept is to minimize the pixel’s heat capacity -- by confining the optical thermometer to a high-$Q$ photonic crystal cavity and coupling it only to low-thermal-mass, electronically passive absorbers -- so that fast response times can be maintained even as the thermal conductance is reduced toward its fundamental limit.
-This is achieved by suspending the absorber–cavity assembly on zirconia ‘eggshell’ structures, which suppress solid conduction \cite{levi_emerging_2004} and leave gas-mediated convection as the tunable thermal pathway that sets the speed–sensitivity trade-off.
+This is achieved by suspending the absorber–cavity assembly on zirconia ‘eggshell’ structures, which suppress solid conduction \cite{levi_emerging_2004}.

 The photonic crystal (PhC) cavity is fabricated in a commercial silicon photonics foundry \cite{minkov_photonic_2017}.
 While PhC nanostructures are established platforms for sensing \cite{zhang_review_2015, inan_photonic_2017}, here we use the cavity as an optical thermometer.
 Incident LWIR radiation is absorbed by heterogeneously integrated pyrolytic carbon nanopillars \cite{mizuno_black_2009, PhysRev.138.A197} and converted to a local temperature rise, which shifts the PhC’s telecom-wavelength resonance via the thermo-optic effect \cite{komma_thermo-optic_2012}.
 This all-optical transduction mechanism (C1, C4) avoids the Johnson–Nyquist and flicker noise sources associated with electronic bolometers \cite{margaret_kohin_performance_2004, niklaus_uncooled_2007}.
 The complete pixel, assembled using pick-and-place, integrates the cavity, absorbers, and hollow zirconia supports in a compact footprint.
-Operating under ambient temperature and pressure (C3), the device achieves a specific detectivity of $D^* \approx 1.1 \times 10^7~\mathrm{Jones}$ with a thermal time constant of $\tau_{\text{th}}=34~\mu\mathrm{s}$ (C2), an order-of-magnitude improvement over typical high-sensitivity uncooled technologies.
-Inverse-designed optimization of the PhC cavity is expected to reduce the readout to the thermorefractive-noise limit, yielding $D^* \approx 3.1 \times 10^8~\mathrm{Jones}$ for the present thermal design.
+Operating under ambient temperature and pressure (C3), the device achieves a specific detectivity of $D^* \approx 1.1 \times 10^7~\mathrm{Jones}$ with a thermal time constant of $\tau_{\text{th}}=27~\mu\mathrm{s}$ (C2), defined in the linear, small-signal transient regime (Supplementary Sec.
+S4), an order-of-magnitude improvement over typical high-sensitivity uncooled technologies.
+Inverse-designed optimization of the PhC cavity is expected to reduce the readout to the thermorefractive-noise limit, yielding $D^* \approx 3 \times 10^8~\mathrm{Jones}$ for the present thermal design.